Bills Digest No. 18, 2024-25

 Self-incrimination (and ‘use immunity’)

-Proposed subsection 172K(1) (item 5 of Schedule 9) details that, during examination, it is not a reasonable excuse for an individual to refuse or fail to answer a question, produce a document, or sign a record on the ground that doing so might incriminate them or expose them to a penalty.
+Proposed subsection 172K(1) (item 5 of Schedule 9) details that, during examination, it is not a reasonable excuse for an individual to refuse or fail to answer a question, produce a document, or sign a record because doing so might incriminate them or expose them to a penalty.
 Proposed subsections 172K(2) and 172K(3) provide that an oral statement in answer to a question, or the fact that an individual has signed a record is not admissible in evidence in civil or criminal proceedings, or a proceeding for the imposition of a penalty (other than in respect of making a false statement) if, before making the statement or signing the record, the individual claims that it might tend to incriminate them or make them liable to a penalty and it might, in fact, do so.

 Information gathering power (for intelligence purposes)